The big $595 annual fee posted to my most recent Business Platinum Card from American Express statement.

 I really like the Amex Business Platinum Card.
 (As a whole, I’m an Amex fan).
 Its points earnings are meh — but the 35% Pay with Points rebate is great.
 (It was once even better: 50%) In fact, René encouraged me to get this card and I consider it some of the points advice he’s ever given me.

-I called Amex, told the automated attendant that I wanted to cancel my card, and was transferred to a lovely representative in Florida.
+So I called Amex, told the automated attendant that I wanted to cancel my card, and was transferred to a representative.

 My Reasons for Canceling the Card

 The rep asked if my cancellation had anything to do with Amex issues.
-I told her my decision was based partly on budgetary purposes — which was true — and also because of these reasons:
+Here’s what I told him.

 Perk and Benefit Overlap